ECTS

 *Success rate in M2 2023-2024 (admitted / number of students with an average > 7)

-Each year of training (M1 and M2) takes place over a full year, from September to September.
+Each year of training (M1 and M2) lasts a full year, from September to September.

-The course is offered as an apprenticeship or continuing education.
+The training is offered as an apprenticeship or continuing education.

-It is organized on the basis of one week of classes and three weeks on the job.
+It is organized according to a schedule of one week of classes and three weeks in a company.

 Program